 In the case of the disability benefits, the external source amount includes the disability pension below retirement age, miners' and early retirement pension, benefits to persons with reduced capacity to work, accident benefits and the disability benefit.
-The coverage of the SILC and the external data is similar, but not the same.
-This causes an underestimate effect in both the number of recipients and the expenditure amounts.
+The coverage of the SILC and the external data is similar, but not the same, this causes an underestimate effect in both the identification of entitlement and the expenditure amounts.

-The number of old age income recipients in EUROMOD is similar to the external statistics, but the number of pensioners is a little bit overestimated and expenditures are undersimulated.
+The number of old age income recipients in EUROMOD is similar to the external statistics, but both the number of pensioners and expenditures are undersimulated in same proportion.
 Most likely the EU-SILC under-reported the old age income recipients if they have double activity (for example if employee and pensioner in a same time).
 We think this cause the underestimate effect in the survivor benefits too.